An Empirical Study into Annotator Agreement, Ground Truth Estimation, and Algorithm Evaluation: Discussion

-All of the detectors produced medium to high correlations between their output and the agreement of the annotators.
-It can be stated that a detector's performance increases as the agreement upon the object increases and those detectors resulting in the lowest drop in correlation result in a tighter spread of $\bar{\textrm{P}}$-R curves.
-This seems intuitive as agreement should be higher for more obvious objects and, assuming that the detector is effective, these should also elicit the highest detector responses.
+The output of all of the detectors produced medium to high correlations with annotator agreement.
+It can be stated that a detector's performance increases as the agreement upon the segment increases and those detectors resulting in the lowest drop in correlation (from CCO to CCI) result in a lower $\bar{\textrm{P}}$-R curve spread.
+This seems intuitive as agreement should be higher for more obvious segments and, assuming that the detector is effective, these should also elicit the highest detector responses.
 This translates to increasingly higher $\bar{\textrm{P}}$-R curves as GTs with higher levels of agreement are used.
-Unexpectedly however, when the correlation of the detector output and agreement increases from within object locations (CCO) to the whole image (CCI), precision decreases in lower recall ranges.
-Surprisingly, this reduction in precision indicates an accurate detector because as agreement increases lower-agreement objects are removed from the GT but the detector still detects them as false positive detections.
-This could be an indication that some of the annotators have missed important objects in the image, which the detector considers to be true positives.
-If this is correct, it indicates that the algorithm is performing better than the annotators at detecting these objects and by feeding back these locations to the annotators for confirmation, this could be a way of improving the ground truth reliability.
+Unexpectedly however, when the correlation between detector output and agreement increases from within segment locations (CCO) to the whole image (CCI), precision decreases in lower recall ranges.
+Surprisingly, this reduction in precision indicates an accurate detector---as agreement increases, lower-agreement segments are removed from the GT causing the detector to classify them as false positives.
+This could be an indication that some of the annotators have missed important segments, which the detector considers to be true positives, and providing these locations as feedback to the annotators for confirmation could be a way of improving GT reliability.

-The image features included in this study account for a high proportion of the observed agreement (it should be kept in mind these features are not independent of each other), but these only capture local low-level information, ignoring any higher level and global queues and knowledge that the annotators exploit.
-This is compounded by the agreement level GT curves, which generally show that there is a large difference between the detection rate of high and low agreement objects---detection of the lower is not a trivial matter and the decision most likely needs to be augmented with high-level information that is not exploited by these detectors.
+The image features included in this study account for a high proportion of the observed agreement (it should be kept in mind these features are not independent of each other), but capture only local, low-level information, ignoring any higher level and global queues and knowledge that the annotators exploit.
+Further evidence for this is provided by the agreement level GT curves, which generally show that there is a large difference between the detection rate of high and low agreement segments---detection of the lower is not a trivial matter and the decision most likely needs to be augmented with high-level information that is not exploited by these detectors.